Mopzilla/SkinCalcPlus/.github/README.md

 ![prices and chances of giveaway case items](./giveaway.png)
 ## Live Battle Tracker
-Live battle tracking lets you determine the winner before the battle ends, no adding in your head necessary.
+Live battle tracking lets you determine the winner before the battle ends - no manual calculations needed.

 Prefer the suspense of not knowing the winner?
 Stats are hidden by default and can be enabled with the "SHOW STATS" button!
 ### Sharing Mode Pool